 Our directors play a critical role in guiding our strategic direction and overseeing the management of Vericel.
 The many responsibilities and risks and the substantial time commitment of being a director require that we provide adequate compensation commensurate with our directors' workload and opportunity costs.
 Our philosophy is to provide competitive compensation necessary to attract and retain high-quality non-employee directors and appropriately compensate them for the time, expertise and effort required to serve as a director of a commercial stage, publicly-traded company that operates in a dynamic and highly-regulated industry.
 Non-employee directors receive a combination of annual cash retainers and stock option and RSU grants in amounts that correlate to their responsibilities and levels of Board participation, including service on Board committees.
-At least every three years, the Compensation Committee engaged Frederic W. Cook & Co., Inc. ("FW Cook") to perform an independent review of the compensation program for non-employee directors.
+At least every three years, the Compensation Committee engages an independent consultant to perform an analysis of the non-employee director compensation program.
+In 2021, the Compensation Committee engaged Frederic W. Cook & Co., Inc. ("FW Cook") to perform an independent review of the compensation program for non-employee directors.